A NEW ECONOMIC MODEL

 A total transformation of the money and tax system is required to address the multiple crises we face.
 We need a new economic model that works for all Life.

 The economic metamorphosis we propose will move away from tax on work and production towards tax on resource use.
 Our philosophy is that nobody should profit from owning land.
-Land values should be shared, so “owners” of land and other natural monopolies must pay an annual rent to the public for the privilege, instead of paying income tax or rates.
+Land location values should be shared, so “owners” of land and other natural monopolies must pay an annual rent to the public for the privilege, instead of paying income tax or rates.
 People currently have their earned income confiscated by government, while they are praised for getting a windfall gain from sale of their property.
-While we allow the private capture of land value gains, both banks and property owners will benefit and the money supply will have to keep increasing.
+This is unacceptable.
+While we continue to allow the private capture of land value gains, both banks and property owners will benefit and the money supply will have to keep increasing.
 The gap between land “owners” and the rest will keep widening.